Last updated Sept. 21, 2018, 9 p.m. ET

-In January 2015, the Ukrainian postal operator (Ukrposhta) advised that delivery services have been suspended for international mail addressed to certain localities in the Donetsk and Luhansk regions of Ukraine (generally in the postal code ranges 83001-87650 and 91001-94870).
-The specific localities and postal codes where service is suspended are listed on Ukrposhta’s website:
+Mail service for international mail addressed to some localities in the Donetsk and Luhansk regions of Ukraine have been suspended.
+The specific localities and postal codes where service is suspended are listed on Ukranian postal operator Ukrposhta’s website at:

-That web-site notes that international postal items to the above localities may be sent as Poste Restante (General Delivery) to post offices in localities that are controlled by Ukrainian government authorities, and provides instructions for addressing such items.
+That website notes that international postal items to the listed localities may be sent as Poste Restante (General Delivery) to post offices in localities that are controlled by the Ukrainian government, and provides instructions for addressing the items.

 Delivery services for international mail addressed to Crimea (postal codes in the range 95000–99999) are still suspended.

-The temporary suspension affects Priority Mail Express International®, Priority Mail International®, First-Class Mail International®, First-Class Package International Service™, International Priority Airmail™ (IPA®), International Surface Air Lift® (ISAL®) and M-Bag items.
+The temporary suspension affects Priority Mail Express International, Priority Mail International, First-Class Mail International, First-Class Package International Service, International Priority Airmail, International Surface Air Lift and M-Bag items.

-Effective immediately, USPS can no longer accept Global Express Guaranteed (GXG) shipments to certain cities in the Crimea, Donetsk and Luhansk regions in Ukraine.
-View the list of cities to which GXG service is temporarily suspended. (posted 2/11/15)
+USPS also can no longer accept Global Express Guaranteed shipments to certain cities in the Crimea, Donetsk and Luhansk regions in Ukraine. (posted 2/11/15)